se20z09/z09-homework2-3/results.md

 As a part of post test analysis we were primarily focused on:
 * Identifying the difficulty faced by participants during the debugging phase.
 * Identifying if the presented programming languages resembled any popular programming languages they were familiar with.
+* Identifying which language they prefer to work/learn in future.
 * Lastly, feedback to be better prepared for the future activities.

 The responses from the survey are presented in Figure 2.